zmsp/zmsp.github.io/_posts/2022-05-16-covid-site-impact.md

-## Wanna see a demo?
+## Like to see a demo?

 Visit the site [zobairshahadat.com/coronavirus/](https://www.zobairshahadat.com/coronavirus/) to see the demo aka prod?

-Read this  [blogpost](https://www.zobairshahadat.com/projects/2020-03-08-coronavirusdashboar) to learn more on how the site was built.
+Read this  [blogpost](https://www.zobairshahadat.com/projects/2020-03-08-coronavirusdashboard) to learn more on how the site was built.